sygongcode/scumi-for-sci-RNAd-seq3/README.md

 * A gene transfer format (GTF) file.
 We use one from [10x Genomics](https://support.10xgenomics.com/single-cell-gene-expression/software/downloads/latest)
 * The [Subread package](http://subread.sourceforge.net/), version 1.6.2 or above

+scumi can be installed using `python setup.py install`.
+We will simplify the installation using conda packaging.

 ## Running scumi